honkita/The-Simple-Derivatives-Game/README.md

 The Math-App is a derivatives game that is meant to teach high school students derivatives.
 The main gameplay is a multiple choice picker to pick the correct derivative.
 There are two main game modes, which are freeplay and normal play.
 The difference is that for normal play, the player has three lives and losing all woukld cause a game over.

 ## Coding Language
-Elm was the language of choice for this application because of how
+Elm was the language of choice for this application because it was the language enforced in the course.
+Had this have been coded in any other language, it would have taken at most 5 hours.
+Due to Elm's nature as a functional language, it took four months.